 - Look for and make use of structure.

 - Look for and express regularity in repeated reasoning.

-- Decide whether two quantities are in a proportional relationship; e.g., by testing for equivalent ratios in a table or graphing on a coordinate plane and observing whether the graph is a straight line through the origin.
+7.RP.2 Recognize and represent proportional relationships between quantities. a.
+Decide whether two quantities are in a proportional relationship, e.g., by testing for equivalent ratios in a table or graphing on a coordinate plane and observing whether the graph is a straight line through the origin.

 - Identify the constant of proportionality (unit rate) in tables, graphs, equations, diagrams, and verbal descriptions of proportional relationships.

 - Represent proportional relationships by equations.
 For example, if total cost t is proportional to the number n of items purchased at a constant price p, the relationship between the total cost and the number of items can be expressed as t = pn.